-Before PROMETHEUS can aid in model revision, it must have some knowledge about the domain.
-One type of knowledge is generic processes, which serve as building blocks when adding new processes to the model.
-Generic processes define the form of specific processes within a model and have an analo-
+Before Prometheus can aid in model revision, it must have some knowledge about the domain.
+One type of knowledge takes the form of generic processes, which serve as building blocks when adding new processes to the model.
+Generic processes specify the form of a model's instantiated processes and have an analogous representation.
+Table 2 shows five generic processes relevant to modeling predator-prey interaction.
+Each generic process consists of five components: a name, a set of variables, a set of parameters, a set of